Time Out says

 In fact, not much has changed at all in the public bar.
 The bar stools are still squashy, the pool table is ready and waiting, and the playlist is switching between some vintage bossa nova-inspired tunes and indie rock.
 So far, so comforting and familiar.
 But it’s worth giving this hard-working haunt a closer inspection, because these are not the drinks you’re used to.

 You’ve still got pale ale and cider on tap, but instead of the global conglomerates, they’re from Hawke’s Brewing, Young Henrys and Grifter.
 In the wine fridge things get even more intriguing.
 The laminated A4 menu does little to hint that this is no run-of-the-mill house vino list.
 You need name recognition to spot that Kindeli is one of the exciting new-wave winemakers using organic grapes, natural methods and embracing a whole lot of funky skin contact.
 If you’re at sea, just ask the staff; they’re here to guide you to the blood orange rosé with lots of skinsy grip, made with Heathcote grenache and viognier.
-Of course, if you really want to nerd out about natural wines, step through into the bottle shop that has replaced the pokies room.
+Of course, if you really want to nerd out about natural wines, step through into the bottle shop.

 It’s a dangerous place for your wallet and promises very good things for your palate, because Joel Amos from online wine retailer DRNKS is one of the four owners of the George (along with Toby Wilson, Jaime Wirth and Mike Delany) and he has set up his first bricks-and-mortar wine shop in-house.
 This is where to go if you want to deep dive on terroir and debate smashability vs complexity in your wine.